davidzeng0/UMP_Format/UMP_Format.md

 # UMP Format

-The UMP format is used by YouTube, Google Photos, and Google Drive (and possibly more) for a number of requests and responses.
+The UMP (likely Universal Media Playback) format is used as the response format by all Google services that play videos.
 This document details the format for the purposes of interoperability.

+There are 2 request formats for /videoplayback:
+- VideoPlaybackRequestProto.
+Gets media data with ump.
+- VideoPlaybackAbrRequestProto.
+Can fetch media data for two itags at the same time.
+Interlaced data response.
+Uses server abr streaming url.

 ## Variable sized integers